ginobilinie/codeBook/README.md

 92. combine.cpp: we write a dfs to produce the combination nums.
 If it is <b>combination</b> data, then we donot need used array.
 If it is <b>permutation</b>, then we should better use used array to indicate which value has been used.

+93. subsets.cpp: simple combination problem: to print all the subsets of a given integer array.
+No used array needs to be used.

 # old
 for fun, forever